 - Aromatherapy retailer or product manufacturer

-The U.S. Bureau of Labor Statistics (BLS) doesn't report employment information for aromatherapists, but massage therapists (the closest related occupation) often use aromatherapy.
-The number of professionals employed in massage therapy was expected to grow 22% during the 2014-2024 decade, according to the BLS.
-The annual mean wage for all all massage therapists was $43,170 in 2015.
+The U.S. Bureau of Labor Statistics (BLS) does not report employment information for aromatherapists, but massage therapists (the closest related occupation) often use aromatherapy.
+The number of professionals employed in massage therapy was expected to grow 22% during the 2018-2028 decade, according to the BLS.
+The annual median wage for all massage therapists was $41,420 as of May 2018.

 Aromatherapy practice, alone, does not require a state license or certification; however, practitioners who use topical application of aromatherapy oils may need to be licensed massage therapists in some states.
 The Aromatherapy Registration Council maintains a voluntary listing of Registered Aromatherapists (RAs) who have passed an examination in aromatherapy principles.